Benefactor level-and-above Members are exclusively invited to these upcoming programs

 Tuesday, April 4, 2:00 pm, Galleries Reception Atrium

-Exhibition curator Colette Loll and Director of Collections Linda Eaton will lead you on exclusive tour of this fun and captivating exhibition, which looks at forgeries and counterfeit objects of all types--from art to wine to fashion.
+Curator Colette Loll and Director of Collections Linda Eaton lead you on an exclusive tour of this fun and captivating exhibition, which looks at forgeries and counterfeit objects of all types--from art to wine to fashion.
 Discover how experts answer the question, "Is it real or fake?"

 Exclusive tour of the conservation labs followed by wine and cheese reception

 Thursday, May 18, 5:30 to 8:00 pm, Galleries Reception Atrium

 Join Director of Conservation Joy Gardiner and other conservators on this exclusive tour of the world-famous conservation laboratories, where works of art and antiquity are examined, studied, and cared for by experts.
 Reception to follow.

 A Look Back at the H.F. du Pont House

 Known today as The Cottage and site of the Museum Store, this sizable English Regency-style house was built in 1950-51 as the du Pont's residence when Winterthur became a museum.
 Join Jeff Groff, Director of Interpretation & Estate Historian, to learn the history of this "big small house."
 Tour some of the rooms, including servant spaces and rarely seen areas!